Sovereignty (play): Character history

 John Ridge, also referred to as Skah-tle-loh-skee, was part of an influential family in the Cherokee Nation.
 Through the "Treaty Party," acknowledging that Indian Removal was imminent, he supported the creation of a treaty with the United States, which would include the protection of Cherokee rights.
 He and other members of the party were opposed by Principal Chief John Ross.
 After the signing of the treaty, in 1836, the Ridge family relocated to the Indian Territory (present-day Oklahoma), two years prior to the forced removal of the majority of the Cherokees.
 On June 22, 1839, pro-Ross Cherokees attacked the signers of the treaty; stabbing John Ridge 48 times in front of his wife and children.

 Major Ridge, father of John Ridge, also participated in the polarizing signing of the Treaty of New Echota.
 He grew up as a traditional hunter and Indian warrior, fighting against the American occupation of the Cherokee Nation.
 He then established, alongside his friend John Ross, a three-part Cherokee government, serving as a counselor, in 1827.
 When choosing to promote the treaty, he and Ross were divided by their beliefs, each siding with opposite sides of the controversy.
 Major too moved to the Indian Territory with John Ridge and their family following the completion of the treaty.
 On June 22, 1839, Major was assassinated in retribution for signing the treaty, while on his way to his plantation in the Indian Territory.

-John Ross, Principal Chief of the Cherokee Nation from 1828-1866, was initially close with Ridges prior to the treaty.
+John Ross, Principal Chief of the Cherokee Nation from 1828 to 1866, was initially close with Ridges prior to the treaty.
 Under his leadership and working alongside Major Ridge in the National Council of the Cherokee he convinced the Cherokees to begin changing their economy from hunting to agriculture, starting up plantations and owning slaves.
 The split between the Cherokee Nation began when Ross refused to sign the treaty, leading to his arrest without charge.
 While being detained, Major Ridge and the Treaty Party signed the Treaty of New Echota, ceding their lands to the United States.

 Playwright

 Mary Kathryn Nagle completed her undergraduate education at Georgetown University and later received her Juris Doctor from Tulane Law School.
 She is currently the Executive Director of Yale's Indigenous Performing Arts Program as well as a lawyer and partner of Pipesterm Law firm, specializing in Native Americans' and their Nations' rights and freedoms.
 Nagle has stated that her background as a lawyer has provided her with knowledge of the harmful narratives created about Native Americans in American law and society.
-She said arguing for the rights of her people has led her to realize that in order for change to be made, people need to know the story of the Native American peoples and their experiences— that is where theatre plays into her goal of spreading awareness of Native American issues.
+She said arguing for the rights of her people has led her to realize that in order for change to be made, people need to know the story of the Native American peoples and their experiences—that is where theatre plays into her goal of spreading awareness of Native American issues.